stdarg/blackjack/README.md

 Requirements
 ============

-* Server must have an REST API for playing Blackjack.
+* Server must have an REST API for playing Blackjack
-* Must support: way to receive 2 starting cards & dealer&#39;s initial card.
+* Must support: way to receive 2 starting cards & dealer&#39;s initial card
 * Must support player actions:
     * login
     * quit
     * view the tables
     * join a table
-    * leave a game
+    * leave a table
     * bet
     * hit
     * stand
     * double down
     * surrender
     * split
-* After player&#39;s final action in hand, should learn the outcome.
+* After player&#39;s final action in hand, should learn the outcome
-* Use typical dealer strategy of standing on 17 or greater.
+* Use typical dealer strategy of standing on 17 or greater
-* Will support multiple players.
+* Will support multiple players
-* Will support multiple black jack games.
+* Will support multiple black jack games
-* Will use an 8-deck shoe with a cut-point 75% into the shoe.
+* Will use an 8-deck shoe with a cut-point 75% into the shoe
+* If a player is not at a table, they are in the "lobby"
+    * From the lobby, players can join tables and view tables

 Stretch goals